I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In 1578, Raleigh sailed with his brother to North America on an exploration voyage, with some pirating on the side when the opportunity presented itself.

 In 1580, the brothers were sent to put down a Catholic rebellion in Ireland, which they did with seeming relish and brutality.

-According to tudorplace.com “Sir Humphrey Gilbert burnt villages and massacred the population.
-Even Raleigh, with his troops, systematically slaughtered three hundred Italian and Spanish mercenaries …”
+According to Tudor Place “Sir Humphrey Gilbert burnt villages and massacred the population.
+Even Raleigh, with his troops, systematically slaughtered three hundred Italian and Spanish mercenaries . . .”

 Sir Walter Raleigh, Sometime Hero

-Raleigh spent the next few years in and out of favour with Queen Elizabeth and, from time to time, attacking Spanish shipping and plundering their ports.
+Raleigh spent the next few years in and out of favour with Queen Elizabeth and, from time to time, attacking Spanish ships and plundering their ports.

 However, when James I came to the throne following Elizabeth’s death in 1603, the tide turned against Raleigh.
-The aging buccaneer was found guilty in a rigged trial of being part of a plot to depose the king and sentenced to death.
-James, in what tudorplace.com describes as a “grotesque exhibition of royal clemency … issued a pardon for Raleigh but he was to be kept a prisoner in the Tower of London.”
+The aging buccaneer was found guilty in a rigged trial of being part of a plot to depose the king; he was sentenced to death.
+James, in what Tudor Place describes as a “grotesque exhibition of royal clemency . . . issued a pardon for Raleigh but he was to be kept a prisoner in the Tower of London.”